-The admission staff at Pleasurewood Hills took fifteen minutes to clear a queue of no more than twenty people.
-When we finally made it to the front we were handed what we assumed to be tickets to pass to the staff at the gate.
-As it turned out, these were actually coupons for a discounted visit later in the season (improbable), and that what was actually required was our till receipt, in my case buried moments earlier in the darkest recesses of my wallet.
+The process of selling tickets is, in general, straight forward; one need only determine (or be told) how many tickets are required and exchange same for the appropriate amount of money.
+Even without training it is reasonable to assume that the various steps should not take more than a minute or so per group.
+In Pleasurewood Hills however the admission staff took over a quarter of an hour to work through a group of no more than twenty people for reasons unclear.
+When we finally reached the front we were handed what we assumed to be tickets to pass to the staff at the gate.
+As it turned out, however, these were actually coupons for a discounted visit later in the season; what was actually required was our till receipt, in my case buried moments earlier in the darkest recesses of my wallet.

-Joyland is a park aimed exclusively at children, tucked away on one end of the sea front at Great Yarmouth.
+Joyland Children's Fun Park is a park aimed exclusively at children, tucked away on one end of the sea front at Great Yarmouth.
 However, it holds interest for any park enthusiast purely because the vast majority of the attractions present are more than fifty years old.
-Walking through the gate is like stepping into a timewarp, showing what amusements would have been like in times gone by.
+Walking through the gate is like stepping into a time capsule that shows what amusements would have been like in years past.
 It is a very small park, but it still manages to support two roller coasters and a powered coaster.
 The latter, Snails, has a total height differential of no more than five or six feet, but it nevertheless manages to take several small hills at a fair speed.

-Spook Express (#707) is the newest attraction in the park, having been installed on the roof of a building housing several other rides.
-Though undisputably a family coaster, it rides well, and its location makes it the perfect vantage point for photographing the rest of the park, in particular the Tyrolean Tubtwist (#708).
+Spook Express (#709) is the newest attraction in the park, having been installed on the roof of a building housing several other rides.
+Though undisputedly a family coaster, it rides well, and its location makes it the perfect vantage point for photographing the rest of the park, in particular the Tyrolean Tubtwist (#710).
 The latter is the last surviving Virginia Reel coaster anywhere in the world, with the spinning assisted by a motor.
 The end result was particularly disorientating, making it an exciting challenge to try to walk in a straight line afterwards!

-The star attraction at the park is without question the Roller Coaster (#709), one of the few remaining scenic railway rides out there, and one of just two in England.
-Such rides are distinctive due to their use of a brake man on board each train to regulate the speed, with the one here sitting on a raised seat in the middle of the train.
-It is sometimes hard for those who have not ridden them to understand why they are such classics, but the reality is that scenics have stood the test of time well.
-Great Yarmouth has a real gem in their collection, and hopefully they will continue to preserve it for future generations to enjoy.
+The star attraction at the park is without question the Roller Coaster (#711), one of the few remaining scenic railway coasters and one of just two in England.
+These rides are distinctive due to their use of a brake man on board each train to regulate the speed, with the one here sitting on a raised seat in the middle of the train.
+It is sometimes hard for those who have not ridden coasters like this to understand why they are such classics, but the reality is that scenics have stood the test of time well.
+Great Yarmouth Pleasure Beach has a real gem in their collection, and hopefully they will continue to preserve it for future generations to enjoy.